mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

 1. immutable or mutable?
 1. thread safe or not? what kind of thread safe?
 1. validations?
-1. growing based on total size keeps the collision lists at a reasonable size with realistic imperfect hash function, because it’s reasonable to expect every hash function at least makes a best attempt to distribute hash codes
-1. Well, an alternative would be to use hash % capacity but that's actually quite a bit slower than hash & (capacity - 1) and when capacity is a power of two, both calculations actually do the same thing.

 * `2^n - 1` is a number whose binary representation is all 1
 * `16 - 1 = 15`, whose binary representation is `1111`